rtCamp/wpveda-book/content/qa/automation/automation-testing-basic-guide.md

    * Test Cases for which the requirements are frequently changing
    * Test cases which are executed on an ad-hoc basis.

-> **Note :** Maintainance of automatd test cases are very much important**. **As new functionalities or features are added, the automation Scripts need to be added, reviewed and maintained for each release cycle.
+> **Note :** Maintainance of automatd test cases are very much important.
+As new functionalities or features are added, the automation Scripts need to be added, reviewed and maintained for each release cycle.